flatcar/Flatcar/adopters.md

 Adding yourself as a user
 -------------------------

 If you are using Flatcar, please consider adding yourself as a user with a quick description of your use case by opening a pull request to this file and adding a section describing your usage of Flatcar.
-If you are open to others contacting you about your use of Flatcar on Slack or Matrix, add your Slack/Matrix nickname as well.
+If you are open to others contacting you about your use of Flatcar on Slack or Matrix, include your Slack/Matrix nickname or email as well.

     * N: Name of user (company or individual)
       D: Description